top of page

 Location: Makena, Honua‘ula

-In partnership with Kīpaipai Maui and ʻĀina Archaeology, this Pilina ʻĀina: Planting Workshop is the second in a free three-part community series designed to strengthen pilina (connection) with ʻāina (land; that which feeds) in the Honuaʻula moku.
+In partnership with Kīpaipai Maui and ʻĀina Archaeology, this Pilina ʻĀina: Planting Workshop was the second in a free three-part community series designed to strengthen pilina (connection) with ʻāina (land; that which feeds) in the Honuaʻula moku.

-During this workshop, we'll be planting ma‘o, wiliwili, pā‘ūohi‘iaka, and ‘ākulikuli.
+During this workshop, we planted koaiʻa, wiliwili, pā‘ūohi‘iaka, pōhinahina, ʻūlei, ʻakoko, and ‘ākulikuli.
+We also scattered ʻāweoweo seeds.
 These native species are intentionally selected for their cultural relevance and ecological suitability to the preservation areas of Makena.
-As we work, we'll learn about traditional native planting practices, explore the functional roles each plant plays within the landscape, and deepen our understanding of how these species connect to the unique environment and history of Makena.
+As we worked, we learned about traditional native planting practices, explored the functional roles each plant plays within the landscape, and deepened our understanding of how these species connect to the unique environment and history of Makena.

 bottom of page